-I can’t decide whether it’s because Westfield gives me panic-attack style heebie jeebies, or simply because I just have a strong love for the underdog, either way, I would much prefer to give my money to independent creatives and small businesses who are carving their path and following their dreams this Christmas.
+I can’t decide whether it’s because shopping malls gives me panic-attack style heebie jeebies, or simply because I just have a strong love for the underdog, either way, I would much prefer to give my money to independent creatives and small businesses who are carving their path and following their dreams this Christmas.

 There are a multitude of reasons why it is worth going local and shopping small for your gifts and groceries this year.
 We look at five of the best…

 Supporting small business and shopping local helps to support our local ecosystem; this brings us one step towards forming a strong sense of community.
 Locally owned businesses support strong communities by building abundant and culturally rich town hubs, transforming strangers into tightly-knit webs of community, and contributing to local causes.
 The character of your local community is often defined by your one-of-a-kind small businesses.
 In an increasingly homogenised world, communities that preserve this, have a distinct economic advantage.

 I find shopping at the major chain stores brain-numbingly boring and frustrating.
 Everything looks the same and is essentially made from the same cookie-cutter formula of the old demand equals supply.
 These major businesses are merely providing the obvious answers and solutions to a complacent society who open their wallets to mass-marketing and blatant advertising.
 On the other hand, small business owners make and collate products that are hand-picked, not on a national sales plan, but on their own interests, passions and the needs of their local community.
 By shopping small we are voting for product diversity and one of a kind creativity.

 By supporting small businesses and independent creatives, we are in fact paying their rent, helping them get off the mi-gorengs, and allowing them the opportunity to keep fulfilling their passions.
 As a small business owner myself, I know how wonderful it feels to receive the support you need to bring you one step closer to your wildest dreams becoming a reality.